msotogom/group-story/README.md

-This is the change made by my team mate
+This is the change made by my team mate again